Financial-Times/KAT-footer/README.md

 # kat-footer

-Footer component for KMT app
+Footer component for KAT app

 ## Building this project